Documentation

 Config files

-There package and app has its own configuration file.
+Each app and package has its own configuration file.

 export const config = {